JaidenAshmore/java-dynamic-sqs-listener/README.md

     }
     ```

-    Micronaut will use this to transform usages of core listener annotations at compile time, which enables
+    Micronaut will use this at compile time to transform usages of core listener annotations to enable
     method processors to register annotated methods as message listeners.

 1. In one of your beans, attach a